-WORKING COMMITTEE/GROUP RESPONSIBILITIES Labour Working Committee Monitoring and ensuring the following aspects of labour rights are upheld: Freely chosen employment Child labour avoidance Working hours Wages and benefits Humane treatment Non-discrimination and non-harassment Freedom of association Ethics Working Committee Overseeing the systems and tools in place to ensure: Privacy is upheld Protection of identity and non-retaliation Business integrity/appropriate disclosure of information is in place Fair business conduct, including in advertising and competition Intellectual property is protected and respected Health and Safety Working Committee Overseeing the health and safety of the working environment: - Chemical/Protective Personal Equipment ("PPE") management Hazard Identification, Risk Assessment and Risk Control Emergency response testing Permit/test report Accident complaint investigation Workplace inspection/ Audit Machinery/work instruction Exposure to radiation/X-ray monitoring Health and Safety Management in accordance with ISO45001:2018 standard Environmental Working Committee Monitoring and ensuring the following aspects of environmental management are upheld: · Management of chemical substances and chemical control Waste management Emergency response drills and procedures Legal requirements, measurement, and monitoring of waste and chemical substances Environmental Management System, to ensure it is in accordance with ISO14001:2015 standard Supply Chain Management Monitoring and ensuring the following aspects of supply chain management are managed: Working Company CSR Commitment Committee Material Restrictions Responsible sourcing of minerals Responsible sourcing of minerals Supplier Responsibility
+WORKING COMMITTEE/GROUP RESPONSIBILITIES Labour Working Committee Monitoring and ensuring the following aspects of labour rights are upheld: Freely chosen employment Child labour avoidance Working hours Wages and benefits Humane treatment Non-discrimination and non-harassment Freedom of association Ethics Working Committee Overseeing the systems and tools in place to ensure: Privacy is upheld Protection of identity and non-retaliation Business integrity/appropriate disclosure of information is in place Fair business conduct, including in advertising and competition Intellectual property is protected and respected Health and Safety Working Committee Overseeing the health and safety of the working environment: - Chemical/Protective Personal Equipment ("PPE") management Hazard Identification, Risk Assessment and Risk Control Transport reading.
+Emergency response testingPermit/test report Accident complaint investigation Workplace inspection/ Audit Machine of Audit instructions Machinery/work instructionExposure to radiation/X-ray monitoring Health and Safety Management in accordance with ISO45001:2018 standard Environmental Working Committee Monitoring and ensuring the following aspects of environmental management are upheld: g Management of chemical substances and chemical control Waste management The response was a still and precedures.
+Emergency response drills and procedures Legal requirements, measurement, and monitoring of waste and chemical substances Environmental Management System, to ensure it is in accordance with ISO14001:2015 standard Supply Chain Management Monitoring and ensuring the following aspects of supply chain management are managed: Working Company CSR Commitment Committee Material Restrictions Responsible sourcing of mineralsSupplier Responsibility - the state of the

 WORKING COMMITTEE/GROUP RESPONSIBILITIES Management System Working Committee Overseeing the systems and controls in place that support the tasks of the other committees: Monitor updates in applicable laws, regulations and customer requirements, including requirements of the RBA Code of Conduct Establish and periodically assess objectives, targets and improvement programs for social and environmental performance Communicate policies and practices at Unisem Conduct self-assessments, including internal audits - Unisem's CSR internal auditors ("Unisem's CSR auditors") conduct cross audits on the 6 working committees to ensure full compliance to the latest RBA version.
 These CSR internal auditors are selected from the respective 6 working committees.
 Business Development Group Implements the Group's and site's business strategy by: Attracting new customers Expanding business with existing customers Achieving annual revenues and business growth plans and objectives.
-Managing Regional Sales, Marketing, Technical Program Management ("TPM") as well as Customer Service organisations Research and development ("R&amp;D") programs
+Managing Regional Sales, Marketing, Technical Program Management ("TPM") as well as Customer Service organisations Research and development ("R&D") programs